kendraio/kendraio-app/docs/workflow/blocks/form.rst

 The options have to be listed in a property called `enum` as array.

 To have a label, the `default` property can be used.
-To prefill the select with a specific option, a string with same name property and same value, as to be passed in as data.
+To prefill the select with a specific option, a string with the same name property and same value has to be passed in as data.
 The `enum` property works just with hardcoded data, as per example.

 .. code-block:: json